Tony Loffreda

-Tony Loffreda is a Canadian politician and former banker.
+Antonio Loffreda is a Canadian politician and former banker.
 On July 22, 2019, he was appointed as a Canadian Senator representing the province of Quebec.
 He previously worked as a Royal Bank of Canada executive in Montreal.

 Loffreda is a Certified Public Accountant.
 He holds a Bachelor of Commerce from Concordia University, where he now serves on the board of governors.
 He was awarded a Sovereign's Medal for Volunteers for his volunteer work for various health related charities.

 On November 7, 2019, Senator Loffreda joined the Independent Senators Group (ISG).